Kathy Maister's Start Cooking

 Top the macaroni with the bread crumbs.

-Bake for 30 minutes.
+Bake for 30 minutes in a 350 degree preheated oven.
 Remove from oven and rest for five minutes before serving.

 Variations